-This tour introduces you to colourful Elim and surrounding villages where we visit the workshops of a wide variety of artists and crafters.
-Here we advise guests to make use of the services of a local tour guide, since many places are not that easy to find.
+This tour introduces you to colourful Elim and surrounding villages where we visit the traditional homesteads of woodcarvers, potters and other local families.
+It is quite possible to drive around on your own, but we advise guests to make use of the services of a local tour guide, since many of these places are not well-marked or easy to find on the myriad dust roads connecting villages between the mountains.

-Daily township life in Tshikota and Indian shops in Makahdo
+Daily township life in Tshikota and Indian shops in Makhado

 The tour starts from Madi a Thavha Mountain Lodge.
 From here you visit Tshikota and the Indian area in Makhado/Louis Trichardt.
 Tshikota, the township of Louis Trichardt/Makhado gives an impression of the daily life, housing, shops, shebeens, and schools in rural townships.
 The Indian area with its vibrant businesses and shops, mosque and urban areas is well worth a visit.